 In most programs, students can earn a certificate of completion in approximately 9 months, or an associate of science degree in about 14 months.
 This is a short-term investment that gives our graduates a long-term career advantage.

 Tuition varies by campus, program of study and program credential level.
 Education is the most important investment you can make in your future.
 There is a financial plan available for everyone, including a broad range of financial assistance options.
 Visit SJVC’s Net Price Calculator to get personalized information on college costs and financial aid.
 Check out SJVC’s Consumer Information to learn about program costs by campus and credential level.
-You also can talk to an admissions advisor to discuss the costs of your chosen program, and schedule an appointment with an experienced financial aid officer.
+You also can talk to an Admissions Representative to discuss the costs of your chosen program, and schedule an appointment with an experienced financial aid officer.

 Our students are all unique, but most will agree that SJVC made them feel like they fit right in thanks to the family-like atmosphere you can find on all of our campuses.

 SJVC offers more than 20 highly specialized, short-term career education programs on 14 campuses located throughout California — in addition to an online division.
 You can earn your associate of science degree or certificate in a wide variety of medical, business and technical programs.
 Our programs offer the right balance of hands-on training and classroom instruction to prepare you for success in your chosen career.

 Start dates for specific programs vary by campus, but classes begin year-round.
 Contact your local campus or our online division to find out when your chosen program begins — the best time to start is now!

 SJVC’s ground campuses offer morning, afternoon or evening classes for many programs.
 Students in online programs learn from and communicate with their instructors on a flexible schedule.
-When you meet with your admissions advisor, they can give you specific information on the programs and campus you’re most interested in.
+When you meet with your Admissions Representative, they can give you specific information on the programs and campus you’re most interested in.